e-dream-ai/worker/README.md

    - By default, output files are saved alongside the input JSON with a `.mp4` extension
    - Use `-o` to specify a custom output path: `node dist/prompt.js prompt/deforum-fish.json -o my-custom-name.mp4`

-   **Option 2: Automatic image upload (for jobs with local image files)**

-   - `npm run submit prompt/wan-i2v-example.json` (automatically uploads local images via worker endpoint)
-   - `npm run submit prompt/wan-i2v-local-example.json -o ./output/video.mp4`
-   - This script automatically:
+   **Automatic Image Upload (wan-i2v and wan-i2v-lora only):**

+   For `wan-i2v` and `wan-i2v-lora` jobs, the CLI automatically:

    - Detects local image paths in `image` and `last_image` fields
    - Uploads them to the worker's `/api/upload-image` endpoint
    - Worker uploads to R2 and returns presigned URLs
-     - Replaces paths with presigned URLs in JSON
+   - Replaces paths with presigned URLs before submitting

-     - Submits job normally
-   - **No R2 credentials needed locally** - worker handles all R2 operations
-   - See [Automatic Image Upload](#automatic-image-upload) section for details
+   Example: `node dist/prompt.js prompt/wan-i2v-local-example.json` (automatically uploads local images)

 Notes: